exponential-io/android-navigation-drawer/README.md

 ## Update the theme

-We must disable the default `ActionBar` before we can create a `Toolbar` and set it as the `ActionBar`.
+We are now going to update the theme to support Material Design.
+Also, we must disable the default `ActionBar` in our theme before we can create a `Toolbar` and set it as the `ActionBar`.

 ### Colors